EdwinandLinux/python_aws/README.md

  # III - AWS Identity and Access Management (IAM)
- # 🛡️ AWS IAM Lab with Python

-This lab demonstrates the basics of **AWS Identity and Access Management (IAM)** using Python and Boto3.
+This project demonstrates the basics of **AWS Identity and Access Management (IAM)** using Python and Boto3.
 It walks you through how to:

 - ✅ Create an IAM group
 - ✅ Attach a policy to the group